sandyboyz/campaign-celebration/README.md

 ## Question
 - Why Use Redis?
 Is Postgres itself enough for this case?

-  Redis use to use be able track submission photo within 10 minutes case.
+  Redis use to be able track submission photo within 10 minutes case.
 Redis here use not for cache solution but to became fast-queue system.
 The queue will able to delayed message to 10 minutes and evaluate the logic

 ## The API Documentation